Room 237: Critical reception

-A negative review came from Kyle Smith of the New York Post, who gave the movie 1.5 stars out of four and deemed the theories put forward in the movie "laughable" and further wrote that "you could do the same with Ghost Rider: Spirit of Vengeance.
-But to be enlightening (or entertaining) the analysis has to persuade, or at least be clever."
 Jim Emerson, writing for RogerEbert.com, offered a mixed 2.5 stars out of a possible 4.
 He wrote that the documentary "isn't film criticism, it isn't coherent analysis, but listening to fanatics go on and on about their fixations can be kind of fun.
 For a while, at least."

 In a March 27, 2013 article in The New York Times, Leon Vitali, who served as personal assistant to Kubrick on the film, stated, "There are ideas espoused in the movie that I know to be total balderdash".
 For example, the documentary's theory concerning a poster of a skier is in fact referencing a minotaur, while the film's usage of a German typewriter, interpreted to be symbolic of the Holocaust, was chosen by Kubrick for pragmatic reasons.
-He concluded that "[Kubrick] didn’t tell an audience what to think or how to think and if everyone came out thinking something differently that was fine with him.
-That said, I’m certain that he wouldn’t have wanted to listen to about 70, or maybe 80 percent [of Room 237]...
-Because it’s pure gibberish."
+He concluded that "[Kubrick] didn't tell an audience what to think or how to think and if everyone came out thinking something differently that was fine with him.
+That said, I'm certain that he wouldn't have wanted to listen to about 70, or maybe 80 percent [of Room 237]...
+Because it's pure gibberish."